cybik/xbox360bb/README.md

 **Note**: this will not give support for the controllers via LIRC, nor does the receiver act as a generic infrared receiver (CIR).
 You can only use Xbox 360 Big Button controllers with it.
 No other Xbox infrared accessories will function with the receiver.

-When a receiver is attached to the computer, it will appear as four joystick devices -- one for each colour controller:
+When a receiver is attached to the computer, four joystick/controller devices will appear - one for each controller colour:

- * Microsoft X-Box 360 Big Button IR green controller
+ * X360 Big Button Green Controller
- * Microsoft X-Box 360 Big Button IR red controller
+ * X360 Big Button Red Controller
- * Microsoft X-Box 360 Big Button IR blue controller
+ * X360 Big Button Blue Controller
- * Microsoft X-Box 360 Big Button IR yellow controller
+ * X360 Big Button Yellow Controller

 ## Kernels supported ##

 This should build cleanly on Linux 3.2.0 to 4.16.
 It should build on later kernels too (but sometimes will need patching if things change).

-[Cybik's fork](https://github.com/cybik/xbox360bb) has a one-character change that allows 6.8.3 to load the module.
-This may not be compatible with earlier kernels.
+## A NEW CHALLENGER APPROACHES ##

+[Cybik's fork](https://github.com/cybik/xbox360bb) started with a one-character change that allowed 6.8.3 to load the module, and more modifications, such as a Steam Input hack to allow for 4 different virtual devices at once, emerged over a few hours.
+DKMS was added, too, to provide the ability to install the module source automatically and have it auto-recompile on kernel upgrades.

+Code to make this module compatible with <4.15.0 was removed; kernel versions that old are now considered ancient in the era of 6.8.x.
+Backport as you must. --RL

 ## Building and installing ##